michpohl/jsondataclass/Readme.md

 ##### JsonDataClass
 For those who need to transfer data classes to *JSON* and from *JSON* often, this little helper aims to make life a little easier.
-It uses [Moshi](https://github.com/square/moshi) undd´er the hood.
+It uses [Moshi](https://github.com/square/moshi) under the hood.

 Every data class that extends **JsonDataClass** gains a *toJsonString()* method that simply works and returns a JSON string.